 The path of Kriya Yoga, which combines the practice of advanced yogic techniques with spirituality in daily life.

 This is Swami Yogananda for you.
-Celebrate International Yoga Day with life changing reading about Yoga and Yogis.
+Celebrate International Yoga Day with life-changing reading about Yoga and Yogis.
 Performing Asana and Pranayama are important but practitioners should climb the Ashtanga ladder day by day, every day.

-Click here to subscribe the blog and get a free ebook on 72 ideas about water and good health.
+Click here to subscribe to the blog and get a free ebook on 72 ideas about water and good health.